 MCR refuses to accept that there should be any difference in education outcomes and life chances based on circumstances beyond young people’s control.
 YGT is a long term, not one off, project and aims to become “business as usual” across the city.
 The founders objective is to be forgotten in 10 years time as this will be the norm as to how young people will be supported in school.

 We have a lot more to show you and we’ve made some awesome documents to help you find out more about what’s on offer at YGT.

 Corporate Recruitment Brochure

 In 2007, in one East End school in Glasgow, MCR Pathways was brought to life.
-Now, Young Glasgow Talent supports over 300 young people aged between 13 to 18 in eight Glasgow schools, with a citywide expansion plan and national ambition.
-Within the next 3 years the programme is set to expand further across the city establishing Scotland as the place where all children without exception can realise their full potential.
-Read more about the 8 schools we are currently working within.
+Now, Young Glasgow Talent supports over 1300 young people aged between 13 to 18 in all Glasgow secondary schools.
+We have begun expanding the programme nationally, beginning in Aberdeen, Aberdeenshire and Edinburgh.
+Our goal is to establish Scotland as the place where all young people, without exception, can realise their full potential.
+Read more below about our Glasgow schools.